tchoi8/dating/README.md

 2. Should I get a flower for my date? or should I find a time during the date to get her a flower?
 3. Should I take my camera or leave it at home?
 4. Should I use my real name, or be anonymous?: Kyle McDonald said I should be myself so other people can help me out better (knowing who I am), and Michael said staying anonymous may make it feel easier.
 "More anonymous style is better!
 You will feel more comfortable."
+5. Where to go to get dinner?
+The place needs to be close to the NuMu and sort of quiet.
+6. What to talk about?
+Kyle said I should not worry about what to talk about, but what I would ask her.
+7. What to ask her? family, job, friends, life, or this project?
+8.